willfolsom/pokechrome/README.md

 ### Encounter Pokemon in Tall Grass (aka The Internet)

 As you navigate to different tabs, the Pokedex will identify a Pokemon from the original generation associated with the current tab you are viewing, as it would during a random Pokemon encounter in tall grass.
-It will then display the information and update the extension icon, and has the ability to search as well.
+It will then display the information and update the extension icon, and has the ability to search as well.<br/>
+(This gif slowed down the process, I promise its faster / responsive.)

 ![Demo](public/demo.gif)